RogueSHD/ds-takehome-fadhlan/README.md

 # ds-case-study - 2 answer

-# Answer can be founf in ds-case-study-2.ipynb
+# Answer can be founf in ds-case-study-2.ipynb inside notebook folder